Crime of child hands. The James Bulger case

 Unimaginable torture.
 Crime course

 On February 12, 1993, while walking his mother with James at the Walton mall, the boy was briefly left unattended.
 At the time, two 10-year-old boys, Robert Thompson and Jon Venables, abducted him from downtown..
-The initial video from the store cameras showed that three children were seen by 38 witnesses who did not intervene, assuming that older boys tend to younger siblings.
+From the initial video from the store cameras, three of them children She was seen by 38 witnesses who, however, did not intervene, assuming that older boys tend to younger siblings.

 After the boy was kidnapped, they took a four-mile walk to the Walton railway tracks..
-Initially, they were going to put James on the tracks and let the train run over him, but the child refused to lie down, stood up, which caused the boys' anger and caused violent torture.
-Robert Thompson and Jon Venables beat James with metal rods, threw bricks, poured blue paint into his eye, put batteries in his mouth, kicked him and jumped on the body, and also ripped him off was part of his clothes and his foreskin..
+Initially they were going to put James on the tracks and let the train run over him, but child It didn't want to lie down, it got up, which provoked the anger of the boys and caused violent torture.
+Robert Thompson and Jon Venables beat James with metal rods, threw bricks, poured blue paint in his eye, put batteries in his mouth, kicked him and jumped on the body, and also ripped off part of his clothes and pulled foreskin.
 Finally, one of them hit him with a head piece of metal used to connect the rails, weighing about 10 kilograms.

 James suffered 42 different injuries, including 22 serious head injuries and 10 skull fractures.
 The autopsy showed that the boy could only survive a few minutes after being left by the torturers.
-His body was partially obscured on the tracks, probably to make it look like a railroad accident.
+His body was partially obscured on the tracks, probably to make it look like accident Railway.

 Family reaction